ayhem-b/Graduation_report/chaps/chpt1.typ

 #show: report.with(isAbstract: false)
 #set page(header: none)
 #figure(chap(chap1, numbering: "1."), kind: "chapter", supplement: "Chapter") <chp:chap1> // Chapter 1
-#set page(header: smallcaps(chap_name) + h(1fr) + emph(chap1) + line(length: 100%))
+#set page(header:[
+  #set text(10pt)
+  #smallcaps(title)
+  #h(1fr)
+  #emph(chap1)
+  #line(length: 100%)])
 #set heading(outlined: true, numbering: "1.")
 /* ------------------------------------------------------------------------------ */

 #heading(level: 2, numbering: none)[Introduction]
 in this chapter, we will present the company first, then we will present the project context,problem and the requirements of the project.
 == Lear company
-Lear Corporation is a global leader in automotive seating and electrical systems, serving major automakers worldwide.
-With a history dating back over a century, the company has established itself as a crucial player in the automotive industry, continuously innovating to meet the evolving demands of modern vehicles.
+Lear Corporation is a world leader in the automotive technology industry, specializing in the complex design and lean manufacturing of seating solutions and electrical distribution systems.
+Lear has a massive employee base of over 170,000 committed workers, who are dispersed in a whopping total of 38 countries worldwide.
+Lear proudly services almost every major automaker in the world.
 #figure(
-  image("images/Lear.png", width: 50%),
+  image("images/Lear.png", width: 40%),
   caption: "LEAR Corporation logo",
 )